lianqiw/maos/docs/95_profiling.md

 detecting memory out of bound access or use after free.

-Set macro MAOS_MEM_DEBUG=1 before launching maos will also enable it to track the memory allcation/free and print unrealeased memory in the end that can be used to detector any potential memory leakage.
+Set macro MAOS_MEM_DEBUG=1 before launching maos will also enable it to track the memory allocation/free and print unreleased memory in the end that can be used to detector any potential memory leakage.

 For CUDA related debugging, use cuda-gdb.